 haven of peace and tranquility loved by visitors and locals alike.

-and there's plenty of winter accommodation availability on the following
+and May accommodation availability on the following page:

 to have a look at the latest entries in our SOL